Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Conclusion

 \section{Conclusion}

 In this paper, we conducted a series of five experiments that each tackled a different angle of prompt engineering for text-to-image generative models involving prompt permutations, random seeds, length of optimization, style keywords, and subject and style keywords.
-Our experiments found significant differences between the quality of generations that fell into different categories of abstractness for style as well as subject and style.
+Our experiments found significant differences between the quality of generations that fell into different categories of style as well as subject and style.
 We summarized the failure and success modes of these generations through qualitative close reads of these generations.
-From these experiments we were able to synthesize design guidelines to deal with the unboundedness and ambiguity of natural language as well as the stochastic nature of text-to-image interaction.
+Additionally, we empirically found ranges for hyperparameters where their effect was significant, such as in the case of seeded random initialization and length of optimization.
+From these experiments we were able to synthesize design guidelines to guide users through the unbounded, stochastic, and prone-to-error nature of text-to-image interaction.